 This Policy replaces and supersedes all previous versions and may be subject to periodic updates which will be published on our website.

-Amius will apply this Policy to Professional Clients who “legitimately rely” on Amius to protect its interests in relation to the execution of the financial instrument which include:
+Amius will apply this Policy to Professional Clients who “legitimately rely” on Amius to protect their interests in relation to the execution of the financial instrument which include:

 This includes all instructions to buy or sell financial instruments which give rise to contractual or agency obligations to our clients or where Amius act as agent or principal on a client’s behalf.